na-na-hi/renget/archive/lcbguide.md

 Sort of.
 Your loading screen comes from the last story node's CG you played.
 Replay the node from start to finish to change it.
 Only do this once you've finished all the story content for the time being, obviously.

 **15. What is the update/maintenance schedule?
 When are new IDs/E.G.O announced and released?**
-We currently get new IDs/E.G.O every week.
+We currently get new IDs/E.G.O every two weeks.
 Patch notes every Monday at roughly 5 a.m.
 EST. Maintenance begins every Wednesday at 9 p.m.
 EST and ends at 11 p.m.
 EST. New banners and Events are announced/have trailers posted on on Fridays.
 Identities that are considered too spoilery for a recently released chapter will instead have their trailers posted the following Thursday.
 Skills for announced IDs/E.G.Os are posted with the patch notes on Monday before the banner is added after maintenance.
 You can see a live countdown for everything [here.](https://lcbcountdown.carrd.co/)

 **16. What are Drawpiles and when do they happen?**
 A Drawpile is a canvas that lets multiple people draw, sketch, and paint on the same canvas simultaneously.
 We have a Drawpile every Wednesday at the start of each maintenance.
 The completed Drawpiles are posted in the thread when everyone is done drawing, usually the next day.
 You can view every past Drawpile in the [/lcg/ Drawpile Collection](https://cubari.moe/read/imgchest/dl7plwgj4ox/1/1/).